jetbrains-academy/sigcse-2025-in-ide-tutorial/Part1-Creating-In-IDE-Course/Python/Step5-Code-Quality-Inspections.md

 ## 🔍 Easy Access to All Inspections

-To explore and customize all available inspections or automatically generate the **`Custom_Inspections.xml`** file, follow these steps:
+To explore and customize all available inspections or automatically generate the **`Project_Default.xml`** file, follow these steps:

 1. **Go to IDE Settings**:
    Navigate to: